 Cloud services like Cloudwatch from AWS and Monitor from Azure make scaling easy based on the limiting factor of your application.
-These alarms can be setup with minimal effort, mostly at the beginning of your services creation - Setup once and forget.
-Just be sure to double check while setting thee params for scaling your application.
+These alarms can be set up with minimal effort, mostly at the beginning of the creation of your service - Setup once and forget.
+Just be sure to double-check while setting the parameters for scaling your application.

-For instance, consider the Redis cluster in the example above, the limiting factor is the memory - so your alarms must be setup to scale based on memory usage of the cluster.
-Similarly, in Node.js applications, the limiting factor is generally memory, but it could be CPU usage also - you will have to figure it out through a staging-like environment and then setup the production alarms.
+For instance, consider the Redis cluster in the example above, the limiting factor is the memory - so your alarms must be set up to scale based on the memory usage of the cluster.
+Similarly, in Node.js applications, the limiting factor is generally memory, but it could be CPU usage also - you will have to figure it out through a staging-like environment and then set up the production alarms.

 If just one factor does not suffice, you can always set up alarms for multiple limiting factors.
 Then, just be sure to check if you're scaling too fast - which would require you to have "grace periods" for your alarms.